 Mathematics at North Fawdon Primary School

-At North Fawdon, we believe that it is vital to foster positive, enthusiastic and resilient attitudes towards maths, and that maths is a successful experience for all learners.
-We are dedicated to providing all children with a wide range of purposeful, well-planned and cross-curricular mathematical activities and experiences that are matched to need whilst providing challenge and enjoyment.
+At North Fawdon Primary School, we believe that it is vital to foster a positive and enthusiastic attitude towards Maths, and that Maths is a successful experience for all learners.
+We are dedicated to providing all children with a wide range of purposeful, well-planned and cross-curricular mathematical activities and experiences that are both matched to need whilst providing challenge and enjoyment.

-Practical apparatus (including Numicon and Base 10) and visual models are integral to classroom practice at North Fawdon, helping children to move from the concrete to pictorial to abstract, and grasp a solid understanding of key maths concepts.
-At every opportunity, children are encouraged to see and make the links between these key concepts and between their learning in maths.
+Practical apparatus (including Numicon and Base 10) and visual models (Singapore Bar Model) are integral to classroom practice at North Fawdon, helping children to move from the concrete to pictorial to abstract, and grasp a solid understanding of key maths concepts.
+At every opportunity, children are encourage to see and make the links between these key concepts and between their learning in Maths.